 The thesis involves a compulsory maturity test.
-According to the UAS decree (352/2003) section 10 “In order to gain a Polytechnic degree students must provide a written demonstration (a maturity test) of their knowledge of the topic discussed in their theses and competent language skills (in either Swedish or Finnish)”.
-The UAS is authorised to make decisions concerning the maturity test when the language skills stipulated in the Polytechnic decree (352/2003), section 8, paragraph 1 cannot be applied to a particular student or students.
+According to the UAS decree (1129/2014) section 7 “In order to gain a Polytechnic degree students must provide a written demonstration (a maturity test) of their knowledge of the topic discussed in their theses and competent language skills (in either Swedish or Finnish)”.
+The UAS is authorised to make decisions concerning the maturity test when the language skills stipulated in the university of applied sciences' decree (1129/2014), section 7, paragraph 1 cannot be applied to a particular student or students.
 “If a student of Kajaani University of Applied Sciences has received his/her education abroad or in a language other than Finnish or Swedish, the Head of School is authorised to decide which language will be used in the maturity test.”

 Writing the Maturity Test

 - Register for the maturity test as follows:

 - All students who have presented their theses write the first maturity test on same day as their presentation (date must be agreed in advance) and there is no need to register.
 Every student who has presented his/her thesis must sit the first maturity test.
 If you fail the first test or if you sit the test during the following two general retake days you must register for the exam by filling in the exam envelope and submitting it to your teacher supervisor

 - on a date agreed in advance (check room/place) when your thesis is almost ready or when you have already presented it.
 Your thesis supervisor will give you permission to sit the test.

 - You have 2 H 15 min to complete the maturity test